heroku/heroku-ci/README.md

 `heroku ci:info 123`

-Show the status of a specifi test run
+Show the status of a specific test run

+`heroku ci:last`

+Show the status of the last test run